Student Conduct FAQs

 - Restitution.
 Reimbursement for damage or for misappropriation of property.
 Reimbursement may take the form of appropriate service to repair or otherwise compensate for damage.

 Can I appeal a disciplinary sanction imposed by the Hearing Officer?

 Within 5 days after receipt of the Superintendent-President or designee’s decision regarding a long-term suspension or expulsion, the student may request a formal hearing.
 The request must be made in writing to the Superintendent-President or designee.
 The formal hearing shall be held within 10 days after a formal request for a hearing is received.

 Decisions regarding all other disciplinary sanctions (warning, reprimand, probation, and restitution) are considered final and not subject to appeal since they do not impede a student’s educational experience.

 What if I did not receive the letter I was sent?

-All students are expected to keep their mailing addresses and email addresses up to date in their student profiles on the Viking Student System.
-Correspondence from our office will be sent to the email address and/or mailing address provided in the student profile.
+All students are expected to keep their email addresses up to date in their student profiles on the Viking Student System.
+Correspondence from our office will be sent to the email address provided in the student profile.